-Social distancing is the most effective way we can protect ourselves.
+Social distancing is the most effective way you can protect yourself from COVID-19.
 Of course, my daughter being on the frontline as a nurse may become infected and bring it home to her baby and us.
 And once she’s sick, she won’t be able to help care for her patients for at least a month.

 That’s another reason why we all need to stay safe at home.
 To protect ourselves and to protect our health care workers.
 Otherwise, they may not be there to take care of you or your loved ones.